edgarroman/docker-setup-python-container/dev_container_files/README.md

 -   The development virtual environment

-    It would be a huge bummer to run `pip install -r requirements.txt` everytime you started the container!
+It would be a huge bummer to run `pip install -r requirements.txt` everytime you started the container during development!
 So we put the virtual environment here.
 If you want to update the virtual environment, just delete the virtual environment folder.

-Note this directory is **not** used for production builds
+Note this directory is **not** used for production builds.